University of Central Florida student housing

 The residence hall system at the University of Central Florida in Orlando, Florida is administered by the Department of Housing and Residence Life.
 As of 2011, the system offers just under 6,500 beds on its main campus within five housing communities, 400 beds at the Rosen College of Hospitality Management, and 3,750 beds in university-affiliated housing.

 Housing on the main campus is separated into five communities, the oldest being Apollo, and the newest residence hall being UnionWest at Creative Village in downtown Orlando.
 The majority of on-campus housing is occupied by freshmen, while the bulk of upper-class and graduate students live in off-campus apartments, houses, and cooperatives.

-The United Resident Student Association (URSA) is the residence hall association for the university.
-All residents living in on-campus housing, UCF Affiliated Housing, or the Rosen College of Hospitality Management Housing are automatically members of URSA.
+The Residence Hall Association (RHA) is the residence hall association for the university.
+All residents living in on-campus housing, UCF Affiliated Housing, or the Rosen College of Hospitality Management Housing are automatically members of RHA.
+They rebranded from the United Resident Student Association (URSA) to RHA in 2013.